piying-org/piying-view/nova-docs/src/content/docs/en/getting-started/core-concept.md

 FormBuilder
     │  - buildRoot() / buildControl() / #buildField()
-    │  - walks every CoreSchemaHandle and creates PiResolvedViewFieldConfig │  - with a key path → creates FieldControl (bound to a form control) │  - without a key path (nonFieldControl) → rendered as a plain view component │  - recurses into children of group / array / logicGroup │  - manages injectors, destroy lifecycle and scope maps ▼
+    │  - walks every CoreSchemaHandle and creates PiResolvedViewFieldConfig │  - form control → creates FieldControl (bound to a form control) │  - nonFieldControl → no Form Control created, rendered as a view component only (keyPath still exists and stays queryable)
+    │  - recurses into children of group / array / logicGroup
+    │  - manages injectors, destroy lifecycle and scope maps ▼